-Antidilution Rights-The initial shares of common stock issued to Harvard and Broad are subject to antidilution provisions as further described in Note 5, Fair value of financial instruments.
+Antidilution Rights-The initial shares of common stock issued to Harvard and Broad were subject to antidilution provisions.
 The antidilution rights associated with the Company achieving a defined aggregate level of preferred stock financing were partially satisfied in 2019 and fully satisfied in 2020, which settlement amounts totaled \$0.1 million and \$0.5 million, respectively, and which amounts were settled through issuances of 121,411 and 187,867 shares of common stock, respectively.
 The remaining antidilution rights obligation was fully satisfied in June 2021 upon the Company's IPO.
 The settlement amount totaled \$32.5 million and was settled through issuance of 878,098 shares of the Company's common stock.

 Success Payments-The Company is required to make success payments under the license agreements as further described in Note 5, Fair value of financial instruments.
-For the years ended December 31, 2020 and 2019, no success payments were paid or due.
 In September 2021, certain success payments were triggered and amounts due to Harvard and Broad totaled \$6.3 million.
 These amounts were settled in cash in November 2021.